 What are Magic Roads?

-RGT Cycling’s premium Magic Roads feature lets you create your own route to ride, something that’s not always possible with other training apps.
+Wahoo RGT’s Magic Roads premium feature lets you create your own route to ride, something that’s not always possible with other training apps.

 So, rather than being constrained by what’s available in the app, you can choose a route that you’ve always wanted to ride, one which you know already or a key part of a sportive or race that you’re hoping to take on in future.

-The process starts with you uploading a GPX file of any route under 100km that you want to ride.
-RGT Cycling then creates a simulation automatically within 10 minutes.
-You have to ride this as an event, inviting at least four fellow cyclists to ride it with you, rather than being able to ride it solo.
+The process of creating a route starts with you emailing to email@example.com a GPX file of any route under 100km that you want to ride.
+Wahoo RGT then creates a simulation automatically within a claimed five minutes and emails confirmation when it’s done.

-Does RGT Cycling offer structured training and workouts?
+Does Wahoo RGT offer structured training and workouts?

 Yes.
-There’s a series of structured workouts created by a number of TrainingPeaks coaches and available in RGT Cycling.
+There’s a series of structured workouts created by a number of TrainingPeaks coaches and available in Wahoo RGT.